- Last Updated Date:

 There is no nationwide advisory in effect for Uganda.
 However, you should exercise a high degree of caution due to the threat of civil unrest, crime and armed banditry.

-Regional Advisory for the districts near the borders with the Democratic Republic of Congo (DRC) and South Sudan
+Regional Advisory for the area bordering the Democratic Republic of Congo (DRC) and the Karamoja region

 The decision to travel is your responsibility.
 You are also responsible for your personal safety abroad.
 The Government of Canada takes the safety and security of Canadians abroad very seriously and provides credible and timely information in its Travel Advice.
 In the event of a crisis situation that requires evacuation, the Government of Canada’s policy is to provide safe transportation to the closest safe location.
 The Government of Canada will assist you in leaving a country or a region as a last resort, when all means of commercial or personal transportation have been exhausted.
 This service is provided on a cost-recovery basis.
 Onward travel is at your personal expense.
 Situations vary from one location to another, and there may be constraints on government resources that will limit the ability of the Government of Canada to provide assistance, particularly in countries or regions where the potential for violent conflict or political instability is high.

-Banditry and car thefts occur throughout the country.
+Armed banditry, car thefts and muggings occur throughout the country.
+Cases of armed robbery against pedestrians have been reported, even during day time.
 Petty crime, including pickpocketing, purse and jewellery snatching, and theft from hotel rooms and vehicles, is common.
-Keep vehicle doors locked at all times, windows closed, and personal belongings, including handbags, safely stored.
+Keep your vehicle doors locked at all times, windows closed and personal belongings, including handbags, safely stored.
 Items such as laptops and briefcases should not be left in unattended vehicles.
-Remain vigilant when using public transportation or walking along deserted streets, as pickpocketing and the theft of purses and bags often occur.
+Remain vigilant when using public transportation or walking along deserted streets.
+Avoid walking at night.

-There has been an increase in reports of taxi/matatu (minibus) operators robbing their passengers and deserting them far from their destination.
-Avoid taxis/matatus that have only one or two passengers and ensure that your personal belongings (wallet/bags) are secure at all times when using public transportation.
+There has been an increase in reports of taxi/matatu (minibus) operators robbing their passengers and stranding them far from their destination.
+Avoid taxis/matatus that have only one or two passengers and ensure that all your personal belongings are secure at all times when using public transportation.

-Demonstrations occur in many parts of the country.
+Demonstrations occur regularly, in many parts of the country, and have led to violence in the past.
 Avoid all gatherings and demonstrations, as they may turn violent without warning.
 Monitor local news reports and follow the advice of local authorities.

 Traffic drives on the left.
 A lack of traffic signs, local driving habits, wandering animals, pedestrians and poor road conditions pose risks.
 Pedestrians should exercise caution when crossing roads.
 There are many fatal road accidents in Uganda.
-Alcohol is often a contributing factor, particularly at night.
+The Jinja–Kampala and Kampala–Masaka roads are of particular concern.
+Alcohol is often a contributing factor to accidents, particularly at night.
 Highway travel is dangerous, especially after dark, because of banditry and poor road conditions.
+Avoid driving outside major cities after dark.

 In the event of an accident, Ugandan law requires drivers to stop and exchange information and assistance.
 There is a possibility of mob anger if the accident has caused serious injury.
 In such cases, you are advised to remain in your vehicle and drive to the nearest police station to report the accident.